Skip to content

 Direct API calls bill against your Anthropic account, separate from any Claude Code subscription.
 The Usage dashboard reads on-disk Claude Code session logs and does not track direct API usage.

 7.3.
-Local LLMs (Ollama and OpenAI compatible)
+Local LLMs (Ollama, LM Studio, and OpenAI compatible)

 Kind Best for Wire format